We abide by the GDPR Rules and Regulations at all times.

 9. Sharing your data

-Unless we are required to share your data for legal or regulatory reasons, to help with a complaint, or to administer a Gift, we will never share your data with other organisations.
+Unless we are required to share your data for legal or regulatory reasons, to help with a complaint, or to administer a Gift.
+We will not share your data with other organisations other than your Flying School should you receive a scholarship, without your consent.

 10. Third-party Data and Profiling